kinzdesign/wordbook/README.md

     1. `cd wordbook.net.core.2.0`
     2. `dotnet run`

+Command line arguments can be used to customize the dictionary used, the word searched for, and whether to display the words in the extended network.
+Run `wordbook /?` or `dotnet run /?` for details.

 ## Approach

 My approach is two-step.
 First, scan the dictionary to build the graph of direct friendships.
 Then, to find the size of the social network for a given word, traverse the graph and count the extended friend network.